· Paul Kronlund-Drouault · 9 min read

 • Constraint Engine: unified grammar + typing/proof rules that produce only valid moves/ASTs within a formal system.

-• Constrained pretrained LLM: ranks valid moves (tokens) using learnt criteria of intelligence: elegance, generality, reuse, surprise.
+• Constrained pretrained LLM: ranks valid moves ( translated to tokens) using learnt criteria of intelligence: elegance, generality, reuse, surprise.

 • Mode-switching sampler: a natural-language “reasoning” mode for explanations, creative flow, and mystic inspiration and a formal reasoning mode for structured proof generation and logic reasoning.